Richard E. Petty

-Richard E. Petty is university professor of psychology at Ohio State University.
+Richard E. Petty is Distinguished University Professor of psychology at Ohio State University.

-He received his Ph.D. in social psychology from Ohio State in 1977.
-After graduation Richard E. Petty went on to start his academic career as the assistant professor of psychology at the University of Missouri, and in 1985 he was named the Frederick A. Middlebush Professor of Psychology.
+Petty received his Ph.D. in social psychology from Ohio State in 1977.
+After graduation, he went on to start his academic career as the assistant professor of psychology at the University of Missouri, and in 1985 he was named the Frederick A. Middlebush Professor of Psychology.
 In 1987 he returned to Ohio State University for an appointment as a professor of psychology and director of the Social Psychology Doctoral Program and has been a distinguished university professor since 1998.
-He served as chair of the Psychology Department from 1998 to 2002 and again from 2008 to the present.
+He served as chair of the Psychology Department from 1998 to 2002 and again from 2008 to 2015.